-No matter how sad it sounds, it’s impossible to keep up with everything in today’s hectic world.
-We may want to try yoga, read twenty books per year, eat healthier, lose five pounds, start saving money, learn to drive a car, change a career, and much more.
+No matter how sad it sounds, keeping up with everything in today’s hectic world is impossible.
+We may want to try yoga, read twenty books per year, buy a coffee table, eat healthier, lose five pounds, start saving money, learn to drive a car, change a career, have financial freedom, and much more.
 But we can’t remember everything we have to do.
 And the more things we plan, the more distracted and disorganized we become.
 We procrastinate and can’t find time for what we really need.
 As a result, we feel frustrated and resentful.
 Sound familiar?

 Now, we want to introduce you to something that can help you get your life back – checklists.